 Any change in operations resulting in a reclassification of operations during the five years preceding the effective date of the requested experience modification must be explained in writing.

 If the employer’s business underwent a change in ownership during the last five years, a notification of change in ownership and/or combinability of entities must be submitted to the WCIRB using the Ownership Information Submission feature in WCIRB Connect.
 See the Ownership Changes section of the website for more information.

 Requesting insurers are strongly encouraged to submit the self-insured payroll and loss data electronically in a WCSTAT format consistent with that used to submit unit statistical data on insured policies; otherwise, beginning with requests received January 1, 2018, a $500 processing fee will be charged for each request.

 The self-insured data is subject to the same validation that applies to all unit statistical report data submitted in accordance with the rules set forth in Part 4, Unit Statistical Reporting Requirements, of the Uniform Statistical Reporting Plan.
 Self-insured data determined to be acceptable is eligible for use in experience rating.

 If the prior valuation of self-insured data contained open claims, or if previously reported closed claims were subsequently reopened and/or revalued with different incurred indemnity and/or incurred medical amounts, or if one or more new claims were subsequently reported, a separate request as well as the subsequent valuation of self-insured claims must be submitted by the insurer providing coverage for the period the proposed experience modification using this subsequent valuation of claims will be in effect.

-If you have questions concerning the reporting of self-insured data for experience rating, please contact WCIRB Customer Service at (888) 229-2472 or [email protected].
+If you have questions concerning the reporting of self-insured data for experience rating, please contact the WCIRB Contact Center at (888) 229-2472 or [email protected].